Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company stores its data in an Amazon S3 bucket.
 The company is required to classify the data and find any sensitive personal information in its S3 files.
 Which solution will meet these requirements?

 - [ ] Create an AWS Config rule to discover sensitive personal information in the S3 files and mark them as noncompliant.
-- [ ] Create an S3 event-driven artificial intelligence/machine learning (AI/ML) pipeline to classify sensitive personal information by using Amazon Recognition.
+- [ ] Create a S3 event-driven artificial intelligence/machine learning (AI/ML) pipeline to classify sensitive personal information by using Amazon Recognition.
 - [ ] Enable Amazon GuardDuty.
 Configure S3 protection to monitor all data inside Amazon S3.
 - [x] Enable Amazon Macie.
 Create a discovery job that uses the managed data identifier.